January 21–24, 2021

 - An invitation to attend a nonprofit networking reception

-Nonprofit Management Institute educational sessions include: governance and strategic direction, program development, fundraising and development, and more.
+Nonprofit Management Institute educational sessions include governance and strategic direction, program development, fundraising and more.
+Listen to the audio files from the 2020 educational sessions:

 Certificate of Completion Requirements:

-- Submit an online essay within five days of The NAMM Show describing what you learned and how it might be applied to your work.
+- Submit an online essay describing what you learned and how it might be applied to your work.

 Frequently Asked Questions